n4ze3m/dialoqbase/docs/guide/why-dialoqbase.md

 * mistral 7b instruct 4k

 Note: In order to use Llama models you need to provide [fireworks.ai](https://fireworks.ai/) API key.
 You can get a free API key from [here](https://fireworks.ai/).

+## Bringing Your Own Model

+You can also bring your own model.
+Dialoqbase supports all the models that are supported by compitable with OpenAI API.

 ### Embedding Models